 You should also try increasing the pH level in the soil.
 Adding lime or wood ashes will sweeten the soil, making it more alkaline.
 Moss dislikes this type of soil; thus, it will not be apt to grow on anything within that general area.

 Regular pruning can help prevent moss from growing on plants as well.
 It will also help increase the amount of light, which too, inhibits moss growth.

 How to Get Rid of Moss: Physical Removal & Chemical Control

 Physically removing moss is usually done in conjunction with chemical control.
 This helps increase the chances of success with eliminating moss, as killing moss may not prevent its re-emergence.
 While sulfate chemicals for killing moss are available, it’s usually better for plants, as well as the environment, to use organically formulated sprays, if you must use them at all.

 Trees usually provide the ideal conditions for moss growth: shade, moisture, and limited airflow.
 This is especially true of deciduous trees and shrubs, as they have less acidic bark, making them more susceptible to moss growth.

-While the most common way to remove moss from trees and other plants is by physical removal, it doesn’t ensure future growth.
-Therefore, you should continue to practice prevention methods once moss has been removed.
+While the most common way to remove moss from trees and other plants is by physical removal, it doesn’t prevent future growth.
+Therefore, you should continue to practice prevention methods once the moss has been removed.
 The best time to remove moss from plants is during their winter dormancy, as this lessens the risk of damage.

 When it comes to stopping moss from growing on plants or other surfaces, knowing how to prevent moss growth is important.
 Once you rid the landscape of the ideal conditions for its growth, how to stop moss on plants and other structures should not become a problem.